BoriTha/Game-Dev-Haridd/README.md

 ### Debugger menu

-Press `F4` (or `F5`) at any time during gameplay to open the debugger overlay.
+Press `F5` at any time during gameplay to open the debugger overlay.
 From there you can:

-- Toggle God Mode, Infinite Mana, and Zero Cooldown without remembering individual hotkeys.
+- Toggle God Mode, Infinite Mana, Zero Cooldown, and No-clip Mode without remembering individual hotkeys.
-- Jump directly to any room via a level picker, or close the menu.
+- Jump directly to any room or level via a teleport picker (works for both PCG and legacy modes).
 - Enable/disable enemy vision rays to visualize their current line-of-sight target.
+- Enable/disable enemy nametags to see enemy types above their sprites.
+- Enable/disable area overlay to visualize PCG room areas and spawn zones.
 - Instantly refill all consumable slots for quick testing of the hotbar interactions.
-- Spawn items and equipment directly into inventory.
+- Spawn items and equipment directly into inventory via the "Give Items" menu.
+- Toggle PCG mode on/off (switch between procedural and static legacy levels).

 ## Gameplay notes

 - Enemies telegraph strong attacks with `!` or `!!`.
 - Enemy projectiles are visible.
 Enemy friendly-fire is disabled.
 - Boss rooms lock doors until the boss is defeated (doors turn red; HUD shows a hint).
-- Enemy line-of-sight (vision) rays can be toggled on/off from the debugger menu to debug aggro behavior.
+- Enemy line-of-sight (vision) rays can be toggled on/off from the debugger menu (F5) or with F3.
+- Press `E` near doors to transition between rooms (proximity-based interaction).
 - ASCII maps are parsed directly; each character is one tile wide.
-  - `#` = solid wall/platform
+  - `#` = solid wall
-  - `.` = empty space
+  - `.` = empty/air (floor in legacy mode)
+  - `_` = platform (one-way collision from above)
+  - `@` = breakable wall
-  - `S` = player spawn
+  - `S` = player spawn point
-  - `D` = door to next room
+  - `D` = door (entrance or exit)
    - `E` = Bug (basic enemy)
    - `f` = Frog
    - `r` = Archer
    - `w` = Wizard Caster
    - `a` = Assassin
    - `b` = Bee
+   - `k` = Knight Monster (armored melee enemy)
    - `B` = Boss (classic)
    - `G` = Golem (boss)